• Skip to primary navigation

 While making the donuts in a mini donut pan is really sweet, if you don't have one you can make them in a mini muffin pan, they will just need a little more time to cook and they will be missing the trademark hole.
 You could call them pumpkin donut holes instead!

-You could use a mini donut maker.
+You could use a Dash Mini Donut Maker.
 There are several on the market now.
 The Dash brand is probably the most well known right now.
+I do have several of their mini waffle makers that I love to have in my camper.

 The donut pan is going to be the cheaper option.
 The mini donut maker is going to take up more space in your kitchen, so if you are going to buy one, it should be something that you use at least a few times a month.
 Or if it's going to be fun for the kids.